 12 AAC 40.470.
-Renewal of a physician assistant license (a) A physician assistant license must be renewed biennially on the date set by the department. (b) An application for renewal must be made on the form provided by the department and must include (1) payment of the renewal fee established in 12 AAC 02.25(g; (2) documented evidence that the applicant has met the continuing medical education and recertification requirements of the NCCPA, including the NCCPA recertification examination, and is currently certified by NCCPA; (3) verification on a form provided by the department of each authorization to practice issued before September 1, 2007 under which the physician assistant is practicing.
+Renewal of a physician assistant license (a) A physician assistant license must be renewed biennially on the date set by the department. (b) An application for renewal must be made on the form provided by the department and must include (1) payment of the renewal fee established in 12 AAC 02.250; (2) documented evidence that the applicant has met the continuing medical education and recertification requirements of the NCCPA, including the NCCPA recertification examination, and is currently certified by NCCPA; (3) verification on a form provided by the department of each authorization to practice issued before September 1, 2007 under which the physician assistant is practicing.

 12 AAC 40.473.
-Inactive physician assistant license.(a) A physician assistant who is not practicing in the state may hold an inactive license that may be renewed. (b) A physician assistant may apply for an inactive license at the time of license renewal by (1) indicating on the form for license renewal that the physician assistant is requesting an inactive license; and (2) paying the inactive biennial license fee established in 12 AAC 02.250. (c) A physician assistant licensed as inactive may not practice as a physician assistant in the state. (d) A physician assistant licensed as inactive may not practice as a physician assistant in the state. (d) A physician assistant licensed as inactive may not practice as a physician assistant in the state. (d) A physician assistant licensed as inactive may not practice as a physician assistant in the state must (1) submit a completed renewal application form indicating request for reactivation; (2) pay the physician assistant biennial license renewal fee established in 12 AAC 02.250. (c) For the same licensing period; (3) submit a copy of a current certificate issued by the National Commission of Certification of Physician Assistants; and (4) request a clearance report from the Federation of State Medical Boards's Board Action Data Bank be sent directly to the board. (e) Notwithstanding (a) and (b) of this section, the board may refuse to reactivate a physician assistant authorization for the same reasons that it may impose disciplinary sanctions against a licensee under AS 08.64.326 and this chapter.
+Inactive physician assistant license. (a) A physician assistant who is not practicing in the state may hold an inactive license that may be renewed. (b) A physician assistant may apply for an inactive license at the time of license renewal by (1) indicating on the form for license renewal that the physician assistant is requesting an inactive license; and (2) paying the inactive biennial license fee established in 12 AAC 02.250. (c) A physician assistant licensed as inactive may not practice as a physician assistant in the state. (d) A physician assistant licensed as inactive who wishes to resume active practice as a physician assistant in the state must (1) submit a completed renewal application form indicating request for reactivation; (2) pay the physician assistant biennial license renewal fee establishedin 12 AAC 02.250, less any inactive license fee previously paid for the same licensing period; (3) submit a copy of a current certificate issued by the National Commission of Certification of Physician Assistants; and (4) request a clearance report from the Federation of State Medical Boards's Board Action Data Bank be sent directly to the board. (e) Notwithstanding (a) and (b) of this section, the board may refuse to reactivate a physician assistant authorization for the same reasons that it may impose disciplinary sanctions against a licensee under AS 08.64.326 and this chapter.

 12 AAC 40.475.
-Lapsed physician assistant license. (a) A physician assistant license that has been lapsed for at least 60 days but less than one year will be reinstated if the applicant submits (1) a complete renewal application form; (2) documentation that the continuing medical education requirements of 12 AAC 40.470(b)(2) have been met; and (3) the renewal fees required by 12 AAC 02.250. (b) A physicianassistant license that has been lapsed for at least one year but less than five years will be reinstated if the applicant submits (1) a complete renewal applicant submits (1) a complete renewal application on a form provided by the department; (2) documentation that the continuing medical education requirements of 12 AAC 04.470(b)(2) have been met; and (3) the reinstated if the applicant submits (1) a complete renewal application on a form provided by the department; (2) documentation that the continuing medical education requirements of 12 AAC 04.470(b)(2) have been met for the entire period that the authorization has been lapsed; (3) verification of licensure from the appropriate licensing authority in each state, territory, or province where the applicant holds or has ever held a license as a physician assistant or other health care professional; (4) clearance from the Federation of State Medical Boards sent directly to the division; (5) clearance from the federal Drug Enforcement Administration (DEA); and (6) the applicable fees required in 12 AAC 02.250. (c) Notwithstanding (a) and (b) of this section, the board may refuse to reinstate a physician assistant license for the same reasons that it may impose disciplinary sanctions againsta license
+Lapsed physician assistant license (a) A physician assistant license that has been lapsed for at least 60 days but less than one year will be reinstated if the applicant submits (1) a complete renewal application form; (2) documentation that the continuing medical education requirements of 12 AAC 40.470(b)(2) have been met; and (3) the renewal fees required by 12 AAC 02.250. (b) A physicianassistant license that has been lapsed for at least one year but less than five years will be reinstated if the applicant submits (1) a complete renewal application on a form provided by the department; (2) documentation that the continuing medical education requirements of 12 AAC 40.470(b)(2) have been met for the entire period that the authorization has been lapsed; (3) verification of licensure from the appropriate licensing authority in each state, territory, or province where the applicant holds or has ever held a license as a physician assistant or other health care professional; (4) clearance from the Federation of State Medical Boards sent directly to the division; (5) clearance from the federal Drug Enforcement Administration (DEA); and (6) the applicable fees required in 12 AAC 02.250. (c) Notwithstanding (a) and (b) of this section, the board may refuse to reinstate a physician assistant license for the same reasons that it may impose disciplinary sanctions againsta licensee under AS 08.64.326 and this chapter.